apache/iceberg/docs/aws.md

 You can choose to use the [AWS SDK bundle](https://mvnrepository.com/artifact/software.amazon.awssdk/bundle), or individual AWS client packages (Glue, S3, DynamoDB, KMS, STS) if you would like to have a minimal dependency footprint.

-All the default AWS clients use the [URL Connection HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/url-connection-client) for HTTP connection management.
+All the default AWS clients use the [Apache HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/apache-client) for HTTP connection management.
 This dependency is not part of the AWS SDK bundle and needs to be added separately.
-To choose a different HTTP client library such as [Apache HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/apache-client), see the section [client customization](#aws-client-customization) for more details.
+To choose a different HTTP client library such as [URL Connection HTTP Client](https://mvnrepository.com/artifact/software.amazon.awssdk/url-connection-client), see the section [client customization](#aws-client-customization) for more details.

 All the AWS module features can be loaded through custom catalog properties,